What Is Strategic Account Management?

-Some think it is largely related to the strength of product and service offerings.
+Some sales leaders believe that effective strategic account management is largely related to the strength of product and service offerings.
 The companies that grow their accounts the most must have superior offerings that keep customers coming back for more, right?

 Wrong.

-In a recent RAIN Group Center for Sales Research report, we surveyed 472 sales leaders and asked them the rate to which they agree with the following statement: "The potential for revenue growth in our current offering set is exceptional."
+In a RAIN Group Center for Sales Research study, we surveyed 472 sales leaders and asked them the rate at which they agree with the following statement: "The potential for revenue growth in our current offering set is exceptional."
 Of the 72 factors we studied, this ranked 72nd in difference between Top Performers and The Rest.

 In fact, there was no statistical difference between the two groups regarding the growth potential of the current offering set.
-If it isn't the offerings, then what, specifically, is it that makes some organizations so much better at growing their accounts?
+If it isn't the offerings, then what, specifically, makes some organizations so much better at growing their accounts?

 To find out, we conducted a major study of 397 organizations with formal strategic account management functions.
-Top Performers in this study, Top Performance in Strategic Account Management Benchmark Report, had stronger revenue growth, margin growth, and satisfaction growth in their named strategic accounts than The Rest.
+Top Performers in this study, Top Performance in Strategic Account Management, had stronger revenue growth, margin growth, and satisfaction growth in their named strategic accounts than The Rest.

 The Strategic Account Management Competency Model

-Among our key findings are that Top Performers in Strategic Account Management have strategic account managers who:1
+Among our key findings are that Top Performers in Strategic Account Management have strategic account managers who:

-Top Performers are more than 2 times as likely to have an effective process for growing and protecting strategic accounts.
+- Plan: Top Performers are more than 2x as likely to have an effective process for growing and protecting strategic accounts.
 It may be cliché, but "he who fails to plan, plans to fail" still applies in strategic account management.

 Read: Competencies of Strategic Account Managers